Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

 \subsection{Fine-Tuning Experimental Setup}

-The LLMs considered in this set of experiments are drawn from the RoBERTa \cite{liu2019roberta}, OPT \cite{zhang2022opt}, and Llama-2/3 \cite{touvron2023llama}, and Mistral \cite{jiang2023mistral7b} families of models.
-Specifically, we consider RoBERTa 125M and 355M, OPT 125M, 350M, 1.3B, and 6.7B, Llama-2 7B and 13B, Llama-3 8B, and Mistral 7B.
+The LLMs considered in this set of experiments are drawn from the RoBERTa \citep{liu2020roberta}, OPT \citep{zhang2022opt}, Llama-2/3 \citep{touvron2023llama}, and Mistral \citep{jiang2023mistral7b} families of models.
+Specifically, RoBERTa 125M and 355M, OPT 125M, 350M, 1.3B, and 6.7B, Llama-2 7B and 13B, Llama-3 8B, and Mistral 7B are considered.
 Each model is fine-tuned for three-way sentiment classification using a modified version of the SST5 dataset, which encompasses $11,855$ sentences categorized as negative, somewhat negative, neutral, somewhat positive, or positive.
 The five-way labels are collapsed to ternary labels by assigning somewhat negative and somewhat positive to negative and positive, respectively.
-OPT 125M and 350M and RoBERTa 125M and 355M are fully fine-tuned.
-Due to their size, the remaining models are fine-tuned with LoRA \cite{hu2022lora} using a bottleneck dimension of $8$ on every non-embedding layer.